 Crow Floral Pen and Ink Drawing

-Once all the elements of the illustration with drawn, I then scanned the illustrations into Adobe photoshop at 400 dpi.
-Once I scanned all the drawing, I layered the artwork and applied the multiplier filter to bring through each of the layers as one pice of artwork.
-Some of the line work needed to be corrected due to some mistakes while drawing the crow illustrations, however I wanted to retain some level of raw hand drawn feel, and the corrective digital work was kept to a minimum. this is the 2nd wild animal series drawing I have completed.
+Once all the elements of the illustration are withdrawn, I then scanned the illustrations into Adobe Photoshop at 400 dpi.
+Once I scanned all the drawing, I layered the artwork and applied the multiplier filter to bring through each of the layers as one piece of artwork.
+Some of the line work needed to be corrected due to some mistakes while drawing the crow illustrations, however, I wanted to retain some level of raw hand-drawn feel, and the corrective digital work was kept to a minimum. this is the 2nd wild animal series drawing I have completed.